ironbar/prompt_recovery/docs/modeling/Iteration_03_study_leaked_data.md

 The few shot prompt is interesting because it shows a way to do it on Gemini, it is likely that Gemma will be similar.

-It has a [dataset](https://www.kaggle.com/datasets/databricks/databricks-dolly-15k) of instruction-following records
+It has a [dataset](https://www.kaggle.com/datasets/databricks/databricks-dolly-15k) of instruction-following records.

+**I could not find any additional information about the leak**

 ## Conclusion

 The task of guessing the prompt is not easy.
 For a non-native speaker like me, many times is difficult because some unknown words are used and I'm not able to describe the difference.

+I need to use GPT4 to guess the prompt on a following iteration.

 ## Next steps